-In cases where there is uncertainty whether or not the above equal employment opportunity procedure is required, they should be utilized and provided to err, if at all, on the side of compliance.
+In cases where there is uncertainty whether or not the above equal employment opportunity procedure are required, they should be utilized and provided to err, if at all, on the side of compliance.

-Section 20.05 Employees' Duty to know and acknowledge the School's Conflict of Interest Policies employees shall familiarize themselves with the Agreement and the policies therein, clarify any confusion regarding the policies with their immediate Supervisor and sign the Agreement as an acknowledgment of their understanding of said policies and their agreement to act in compliance with those policies.
+Section 21.05 Employees' Duty to know and acknowledge the School's Conflict of Interest Policies

+School employees shall review, know and act in compliance with the School's Conflict of Interest Policies as more fully described in the "Conflict of Interest Agreement," attached hereto as Appendix XIX-A. All School employees shall familiarize themselves with the Agreement and the policies therein, clarify any confusion regarding the policies with their immediate Supervisor and sign the Agreement as an acknowledgment of their understanding of said policies and their agreement to act in compliance with those policies.